-The Master Perpetual Performance Improvement (PPI) plan is the impetus for ensuring that quality services are provided at Eckerd.
+The Master Perpetual Performance Improvement (PPI) plan is the impetus for ensuring that quality services are provided at Eckerd Connects.
 This plan focuses on quantitative data and uses qualitative data as an analysis component of performance improvement.
-Eckerd knows that outcomes are important to our clients, our funders, our communities and our Board.
-The PPI Plan supports continuous efforts toward improvement throughout the entire organization.
+Eckerd Connects knows that outcomes are important to our clients, our funders, our communities and our Board.

-Eckerd's mission is to develop and share solutions that promote the well-being of children and families in need of a second chance.
-The supporting vision is to ensure that each child has the opportunity to succeed.
-With quality programs and services that produce "best in class" outcomes, Eckerd will be able to accomplish our mission and vision.

-The mission of Eckerd's Quality Spoke is to improve client outcomes and the supporting process that achieve them as well as to promote an organizational culture of quality and safety.
+Eckerd Connects' mission is to provide and share solutions that promote the well-being of children, young adults, and families in need of a second chance.
+The supporting vision is to ensure that each child and young adult has the opportunity to succeed.
+With quality programs and services, Eckerd Connects will be able to accomplish our mission and vision.
+The mission of Eckerd Connects Quality Spoke is to improve client outcomes and the supporting process that achieve them as well as to promote an organizational culture of quality and safety.

-Quality is an integral part of the organization's values: we embrace perpetual performance improvement, innovation, and creativity; hold ourselves accountable for achieving superior outcomes; and strive for excellence in all endeavors.
+Quality is an integral part of the organization's values: We embrace perpetual performance improvement, innovation, and creativity, hold ourselves accountable for achieving outcomes, and strive for excellence in all endeavors.
 The Organizational Perpetual Performance Improvement Committee (OPPI), chaired by the Chief Strategy and Performance Officer, is a cross functional team comprised of Senior Operations and Spoke Leadership.
-The OPPI committee collaborates with all Eckerd services, programs and departments to achieve outcomes based on best practices and regulatory obligations, including licensing, contracts, agreements, legal entities, and accreditations.
-The entire organization is accountable for the data and outcomes, including but not limited to the daily collection and entry of data, interactions with consumers and stakeholders, and any actions necessary to successfully meet the organization's mission and vision.
+The OPPI committee collaborates with all Eckerd Connects services, programs and departments to achieve outcomes based on best practices and regulatory obligations, including licensing, contracts, agreements, legal entities, and accreditations.
+The entire organization is accountable for the data and outcomes, including but not limited to; the daily collection and entry of data, interactions with consumers and stakeholders, and any actions necessary to successfully meet the organization's mission and vision.